 It's fitting that the expression, "armies march on their stomachs" is attributed to a Frenchman.
 Taking inspiration from Napoleon, I'd say the same about tourists, especially if you're visiting France.

-But as we headed home and I anticipated my empty NYC refrigerator, I couldn't help but do a comparison of food shopping in Paris versus New York.
-Yes, the Parisian home cook can buy what are probably the best chickens anywhere (I roasted two of them, each from a different region of France, and both were remarkably delicious), but what is absent in the French supermarkets is diversity.
-I'm not talking about being able to buy American peanut butter or English teabags and a dozen kind of mustard, because this you can easily do.
-What I mean is that our markets reflect the diversity of our city and this is uniquely urban American.
+Its tempting to do a comparison of food shopping in Paris versus New York.
+Yes, the Parisian home cook can buy what are probably the best chickens anywhere, but what is absent in the French supermarkets is diversity.
+I'm not talking about being able to buy American peanut butter or English teabags and a dozen kinds of mustard, because this you can easily do in France.
+What I mean is that our markets in NYC reflect the diversity of our city and this is uniquely urban American.

 As in other major U.S. cities, our New York markets are filled with the flavors of our home cooks.
 We can buy French chevres and cornichons and paté that are almost as good as those in Paris.
 But just as easily we can have smoked tuna, fresh or cured chorizo, lemongrass, fish sauce, fresh gnocchi, hundreds of hot sauces, Greek oregano, or capers (tiny, large, or caperberries) packed in salt or brine.
 And it needn't take a subway ride to another borough or shopping at a half-dozen different markets to get them.
 In addition to tourists, maybe I should add to Napoleon's observation that not only do armies travel on their stomachs but so do communities of cooks and we've got 'em.